drinkingtea/website/content/posts/model-system.md

 With the addition of a trivial-to-write serialize function for each type, you have effectively created a semi-manual reflection system for iterating over member variables.

+Experienced programmers will probably know what is going on here, but the ```ar &``` seen throughout the serialize function is actually a function call, and not a bitwise and.
+And it is not always the same function call either.
+The degrees and minutes fields are being passed into a function that takes an int, where as the seconds is being passed into a function of the same name that takes a float.
+The gps_position type could itself be passed into such a function, because objects of classes that do not have specialized overloads will go into a general function that uses that type's serialize function for that type.

-This is more trouble than the Go equivalent, but it should actually get better performance than Go's reflection system.
+This is more trouble than the Go equivalent, as it essentially requires us to declare the data section of our types a second time, but it should actually get better performance than Go's reflection system.
 And, unlike the Go example, Ox can adopt this approach for itself.

 ## Ox Models